nginxinc/nginx-basics-workshops/lab2/readme.md

     ```

-    You see one request for the html page, and a second request for the rcf.jpg image.
+    You see one request for the rcf.html page, and a second request for the rcf.jpg image.

 <br/>